LISTEN TO AUDIO OF THIS CONTENT

-One of the most prescribed anti-anxiety and insomnia medications in the United States are benzodiazepines, prescriptions like valium.
-This class of drugs is extremely effective in managing sleep disorders and symptoms of emotional distress, though valium side effects can come with a steep price tag for patients and people abusing or misusing the drug.
+One of the most prescribed anti-anxiety and insomnia medications in the United States are benzodiazepines, like valium.
+This class of drugs is extremely effective in managing sleep disorders and symptoms of emotional distress, though side effects can come with a steep price tag for patients and people abusing or misusing this drug.

-- A 2014 survey by the Substance Abuse and Mental Health Services Administration (SAMHSA) estimates around 1.5 million Americans consume tranquilizers and sedatives, like valium, for non-medical use each year.
+- A 2014 survey by the Substance Abuse and Mental Health Services Administration (SAMHSA) estimates around 1.5 million Americans consume tranquilizers and sedatives for non-medical use each year.

-The reason valium is generally prescribed for short-term use is that it can come with adverse side effects, including addiction.
-According to the Mayo Clinic, more common valium side effects can include some of the following:
+The reason this drug is generally prescribed for short-term use is that it can come with adverse side effects, including addiction.
+According to the Mayo Clinic, more common valium side effects can include:

 - Irregular heartbeat and breathing

 - Abdominal pain, nausea and lack of appetite

 - An unsteady or shaky gait when walking

 - Issues with muscle control and coordination or muscle spasms

 - Headaches and body pain